uomsystemsbiology/LMMEL-miR-miner/README.md

 # LMMEL-miR-miner
+A collection of scripts to predict putative miR-mRNA interactions where miR activity may be associated with melanoma phenotype switching.
+These scripts can be split by the programming language used:

+#### MATLAB script(s)
-MATLAB scripts that use miR target prediction databases (TargetScan 7.1, DIANA-microT CDS) to enrich a statistical analysis (Pearson's correlation, mutual information) of miR and mRNA data from the Ludwig Melbourne melanoma (LM-MEL) cell line panel data
+The MATLAB script find_LMMEL_active_miRs.m (and associated functions wtihin MATLAB_functions), integrates miR target prediction databases (TargetScan 7.1, DIANA-microT CDS) to enrich a statistical analysis (Pearson's correlation, mutual information) of miR and mRNA data from the Ludwig Melbourne melanoma (LM-MEL) cell line panel data.
+The output from this script includes a number of putative miR:mRNA interactions.

+#### R script(s)
+The R scripts included here examine the TCGA SKCM raw data files and create text files which are used as input for the python scripts.

+#### python script
+The python script create_TCGA_plots.py is a standalone script which searches for specified miR:mRNA interactions within the TCGA SKCM data and plots figure panels which are matched to specific results identified from the cell line analaysis.

-This script accompanies the manuscript:
+These scripts accompanies the manuscript:
 #### MC Andrews/J Cursons, DG Hurley, M Anaka, JS Cebon, A Behren, EJ Crampin (2016).
-Systems analysis identifies miR-29b
-#### regulation of invasiveness in melanoma. *BMC Molecular Cancer*, (Accepted Nov 2016).
+Systems analysis identifies miR-29b regulation of invasiveness in melanoma. *BMC Molecular Cancer*, (Accepted Nov 2016).
 * doi: to-be-assigned